vishalsingh17/iNeuronMLQuestions/README.md

     d.
 Evaluate these predictions on the test set: you should obtain a slightly higher accuracy than your first model (about 0.5 to 1.5% higher).
 Congratulations, you have trained a Random Forest classifier!

+## Ensemble Learning and Random Forest
+Q126.
+What do you understand by ensemble learning?

+Q127.
+What is voting classifier?

+Q128.
+What is hard voting classifier?

+Q129.
+What do you understand by weak learners?

+Q130.
+What so you understand by strong learners?

+Q131.
+What is law of large numbers?

+Q132.
+What is condition for the ensemble method to work best?

+Q133.
+What is soft voting classifier?

+Q134.
+Which voting classifier often gets a better performance?
+Hard voting classifiers or soft voting classifiers and why?

+Q135.
+Explain bagging method.

+Q136.
+Explain pasting method.

+Q137.
+What is bootstrap aggregation method?

+Q138.
+What is out of bag evaluation?

+Q139.
+What is random patch method?
+How can we implement it?

+Q140.
+What is random subspace method?
+How can we implement it?

+Q141.
+What is random forest?

+Q142.
+Explain extra tree/ extremely randomized tree.

+Q143.
+What is bais in a model?

+Q144.
+What is variance in a model?

+Q145.
+What is bais variance trade off?

+Q146.
+How random forest measures feature importance between features?

+Q147.
+What is boosting?

+Q148.
+Explain AdaBoost/ Adaptive Boosting.

+Q149.